- General award information

 See the Graduate Studies Calendar for further information on fee payment instructions, withdrawals, program completion and refunds.

-Congratulations on being a recipient of a graduate studies award!
-Below is information on what you can anticipate when receiving a graduate student award.
-Please contact your department graduate co-ordinator for any questions you have about your specific award or if you do not see the funding you were expecting on your Quest account.
+Congratulations on being a recipient of a graduate award!
+Below is information on what you can anticipate when receiving your award.
+Please contact your department graduate co-ordinator for any specific questions you have or if you do not see the funding you were expecting on your Quest account.

-- Your award will first be used to pay your outstanding tuition and incidental fees, providing you have a registration status of ‘fees arranged’ (see fees arranged process on the Student Financial Services (SFS) website).
+- A graduate award disbursement process runs weekly on Wednesdays.
+Any awards on your Quest account at the time of disbursement will first be applied to your outstanding tuition and incidental fees, providing you have a registration status of `fees arranged’ (see fees arranged process on the Student Financial Services (SFS) website).
 If you are not fees arranged, you will risk not receiving your funding.

-- Your graduate award and fees are determined based on your registration status; should your enrolment status change, there may be implications to your awards.
+- Your graduate awards and fees are determined based on your registration status; should your enrolment status change or if you fail to update your enrolment status, there may be implications to your awards and/or the timing of payment.
 Contact your department graduate co-ordinator for specific details.